ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: AirSim for Surface Vehicles

-\gls{asvsim} is an extension of Cosys-AirSim~\citep{cosysairsim2023jansen}, a simulator primarily for autonomous cars, drones and robotics research.
-It is an extension of the original AirSim framework \citep{shah2018airsim}, initially developed by Microsoft Research to provide a realistic simulation environment for training and testing autonomous systems.
-Based on \gls{ue5}~\citep{unreal2025}, the simulator provides high-quality graphics and physics simulation.
-Additionally, Matlab and Python \glspl{api} are provided to allow simulation-based research without requiring knowledge of the simulator's internals. \gls{asvsim} also supports \gls{pcg} of environments (See Sec.~\ref{sec:pcg}).
-Because \gls{ue5} is used as a basis, we can leverage the blueprints system to easily change the simulation environments without writing code.
+ASVSim is an extension of Cosys-AirSim~\cite{cosysairsim2023jansen}, a simulator primarily for autonomous cars, drones and robotics research.
+It is an extension of the original AirSim framework~\cite{shah2018airsim}, initially developed by Microsoft Research to provide a realistic simulation environment for training and testing autonomous systems.
+Based on Unreal Engine 5 (UE5)~\cite{unreal2025}, the simulator provides high-quality graphics and physics simulation.
+Additionally, Matlab and Python APIs are provided to allow simulation-based research without requiring knowledge of the simulator's internals.
+ASVSim also supports procedural generation (PCG) of environments (See Sec.~\ref{sec:pcg}).
+Because UE5 is used as a basis, we can leverage the blueprints system to easily change the simulation environments without writing code.
 With this visual scripting language, researchers can easily modify various aspects of the simulation, such as the objects in the waterway.
 Adjustments can include changing weather or time of day, altering the size, speed, orientation, and behavior of vessels, as well as changing camera perspectives to suit specific scenarios.
 Furthermore, it is straightforward to manipulate the environment to include new static and dynamic obstacles or change the layout.
-Researchers can also integrate custom \gls{3d} models or pre-existing assets from the Fab\footnote{https://www.fab.com/}, allowing for the creation of realistic and diverse environments tailored to research needs.
-In the first version of \gls{asvsim}, we have included three different basic example environments, a lake environment, a port environment, and a canal environment.
-These environments are shown in Figure~\ref{fig:sim_envs}.
-Lastly, \gls{asvsim} can run on most modern machines based on \gls{ue5}~\citep{unreal2025} recommended specifications: a quad-core CPU (2.5 GHz), 32 GB RAM, and an 8 GB graphics card.
-However, we have also successfully utilized the simulator on lower specification machines by adjusting the graphics settings appropriately.
+Researchers can also integrate custom 3D models or pre-existing assets from the Fab\footnote{https://www.fab.com/}, allowing for the creation of realistic and diverse environments tailored to research needs.
+In the first version of ASVSim, we have included three different basic example environments, a lake environment, a port environment, and a canal environment.
+These environments are shown in Fig.~\ref{fig:sim_envs}.
+Since ASVSim is built on UE5~\cite{unreal2025}, the hardware requirements follow those of the engine.
+The minimum requirements are a quad-core CPU, 16 GB RAM, and a GPU with 4 GB VRAM.
+The recommended specifications are a quad-core CPU (2.5 GHz or higher), 32 GB RAM, and a GPU with 8 GB VRAM.
+ASVSim supports Windows, macOS, and Linux.
+ASVSim also supports a headless mode, which disables rendering and allows the simulator to run without a display.
+This is particularly useful for training RL agents or collecting non-visual data, as it significantly reduces computational overhead.